 Although Sian doesn’t have the opportunity to speak Welsh very often anymore, she can still wrap her tongue around “Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch” which is the name of a small village located a couple of miles from where she grew up.
 Not surprisingly, most people agree that the long place name is a pretty good test of a person’s Welsh pronunciation.

 Sian Ann Bessey was born in Cambridge, England, but grew up on the island of Anglesey off the coast of North Wales.

-Since then, she has written for the New Era, Ensign, and Liahona magazines, and has published historical romance novels, romantic suspense novels, and a variety of children’s books.
+Since then, she has written for multiple magazines, and has published historical romance novels, romantic suspense novels, and a variety of children’s books.

 She is a USA Today bestselling author, and a Foreward INDIES and Whitney Award finalist.

 Sian and her husband, Kent, currently live in Southeast Idaho.
-They have five children and five grandchildren.
+They have five children and six grandchildren.

 Sian loves to travel and experience other cultures, but when she’s home, her favorite activities are spending time with her family, cooking, and reading.

 Sign up for my email newsletter

 FREQUENTLY ASKED QUESTIONS

 Where do you get your ideas for a new book?